Serbia in the Balkan Wars: Consequence

 Under strong international pressure, Balkan neighbors in 1913 were forced to withdraw from the territory of the internationally recognized state of Albania.
 The new Principality of Albania included about half of the ethnic Albans, while a large number of Albanians remained in neighboring countries.
 These events greatly contributed to the growth of the Serbian-Albanian conflict:

 The Treaty of London (which oversaw the creation of an independent Albania) awarded Kosovo to Serbia and the region was immediately subjected to military governance.
 According to the Report of the International Commission on the Balkan Wars, Serbia would not extend constitutional privileges to annexed territories.
 Newly acquired territories were subjected to military dictatorship, and were not included in the Serbian constitutional system.
 The opposition press demanded the rule of law for the population of the annexed territories and the extension of the constitution of the Kingdom of Serbia to these regions.

-As a result of the Treaty of London in 1913 which legally awarded the former Ottoman lands to Serbia, Montenegro and Greece (namely, the large part of the Vilayet of Kosovo being awarded to Serbia), an independent Albania was recognised.
+As a result of the Treaty of London in 1913, which legally awarded the former Ottoman lands to Serbia, Montenegro and Greece, an independent Albania was recognised.
 As such, Greece, Serbia and Montenegro agreed to withdraw from the territory of the new Principality of Albania.